kkuchta/kkuchta.github.com/_posts/2014-09-16-load-useful-data-in-rails-console.md

 ### The basics

 I spend plenty of time in the rails console in my local dev environment, and I often find myself in need of dummy data or specific objects set up to mess around with.
-For example, the user I test most things with is KevinKuchta, so I run `kevin = User.find_by_username('KevinKuchta')`.
+For example, the user I test most things with is KevinKuchta, so I might run `kevin = User.find_by_username('KevinKuchta')`.
 It's like 40 characters long, but I type it often enough that I'd love to optimize it (and similar bits of code).

 It's pretty simple: